 🔎 Do they appreciate what I bring to the relationship – the way I appreciate them?

 d.
 The circumstances.
 When there’s too much uncertainly (as in alcoholic family chaos), exchanges are not possible, as one or both parties will tend to hold on to all their ‘valuables’ – time, info, money, affection, confidences….

 TOXIC Rules: “Life is suffering” , “Don’t expect anything good – ever”

-ACoAs – with the focus so completely on the family addicts & narcissists in, we were left out of the loop of information (Ts), nurturing (Es) & protection (As) that any healthy parent would have provided.
+ACoAs – with the focus so completely on the family addicts & narcissists, we were left out of the loop of information (Ts), nurturing (Es) & protection (As) that any healthy parent would have provided.

-Our training to not-be-given-to goes so deep that even the thought of someone legitimately treating us well can cause a panic attack.
+Our training to not-be-given-to goes so deep that even the thought of someone legitimately treating us well can cause anxiety.
 It can actually feels dangerous, terrifying & physically painful!

 EXP: A successful business man found out (from some careful questioning) that over the past 10 years he had employed 3 different assistants who were ACoAs.
 One of them, Jane, was not only efficient at work but had consistently gone above & beyond her duties to ‘take care’ of her boss.

 • This CEO wanted to show Jane his appreciation in addition to the usually expected business ‘gifts’, & asked her what he could do for her.
 She was adamant that he should do nothing more.
 He was puzzled & insisted she receive some additional compensation, such as an all expense paid vacation or free school tuition.
 She began to shake & cry, insisting she could not possible take anything more.
 Her reaction was so intense that he finally backed off, shaking his head in

 Reminder: Don’t confuse positive givers and narc takers!
 If you consistently have unhappy experiences with someone (narcissist, controller, bully), stop giving to them.